brendenlake/archive-CCM-site/README.md

 - Ghahramani, Z. (2015).
 Probabilistic machine learning and artificial intelligence.
 Nature, 521(7553), 452.
 - MacKay, D. (2003).
 Chapter 29: Monte Carlo Methods.
 In Information Theory, Inference, and Learning Algorithms.

-**4/10 Model comparison and fitting, tricks of trade / Rational versus mechanistic modeling approaches**
+**4/10 Rational versus mechanistic modeling approaches** ([slides](slides/lecture10-bounded-rationality.pdf))
-- Pitt, M.A. and Myung, J (2002) When a good fit can be bad.
-Trends in Cognitive Science, 6, 10, 421-425.
-- Roberts, S. & Pashler, H. (2000) How persuasive is a good fit?
-A comment on theory testing.
-Psychological Review, 107, 358-367.
 - Jones, M. & Love, B.C.
 (2011).
 Bayesian Fundamentalism or Enlightenment?
 On the Explanatory Status and Theoretical Contributions of Bayesian Models of Cognition.
 Behavioral and Brain Sciences (target article).
 - \[optional\] Myung, I.J.
 (2003).
 Tutorial on maximum likelihood estimation.
 Journal of Mathematical Psychology, 47, 90-100.

-**4/17 Probabilistic graphical models**
+**4/17 Model comparison and fitting, tricks of trade/Probabilistic graphical models**
-TBD
+- Pitt, M.A. and Myung, J (2002) When a good fit can be bad.
+Trends in Cognitive Science, 6, 10, 421-425.
+- Roberts, S. & Pashler, H. (2000) How persuasive is a good fit?
+A comment on theory testing.
+Psychological Review, 107, 358-367.

 **4/24 Program induction and language of thought models** TBD